-- Get full path to your newly cloned AVD repository.
+- Get the full path to your newly cloned AVD repository.

-- Configure your project to use AVD repository as source of collections:
+- Configure your project to use the AVD repository as a source of collections:

 Build & install collection from Git¶

-In this approach, an Ansible collection package is built from current Git version and installed locally.
+This approach uses an Ansible collection package built from the current Git version and installed locally.